Siegmund duality for physicists: a bridge between spatial and first-passage properties of continuous and discrete time stochastic processes: Conclusion

 Understanding both the spatial behavior and first passage properties of stochastic processes is crucial, particularly in the context of active particles.
-The duality presented here provides an elegant means of linking these aspects together.
-We hope that this new connection will be useful to the growing number of people working in these fields, and pave the way to new results, both analytical and numerical.
+The duality presented here provides an elegant means of linking these aspects together. {\red Computing both the exit probability and the cumulative distribution of the dual is challenging.
+However, the duality allows us to easily derive one from the other, offering a significant analytical advantage.
+Furthermore, measuring the exit probability of a stochastic process via simulations or experiments requires many trajectories.
+In contrast, studying the dual process, if it is ergodic, would involve observing only one long trajectory, thereby simplifying the problem.} We hope that this new connection will be useful to the growing number of people working in these fields, and pave the way to new results, both analytical and numerical.